akhawatrahTW/flink-local-recovery-test/README.md

 3. This will terminate `flink-taskmanager-2` which will stop the flink job since we only have 2 task slots now while parallelism is set to 3.

+4. Wait until the job manager cancels the job: `switched from CANCELING to CANCELED` is printed in the logs.

-4. Scaling the statefulset back to 3 adds a 3rd pod.
+5. Scaling the statefulset back to 3 adds a 3rd pod.
 Total task slots is 3 so the job can start again:

 `kubectl scale --replicas=3 sts/flink-taskmanager`